ssymeonidis/noiseReduce/README.md

 arrays that can be read into python using numpy's 'load' function.
-This script will also save intermediary outputs in the 'images' and 'train' folders, where 'images' contain the clean and noise images and 'train' contains the chips with sizes matched to the Tensorflow model
+This script will also save intermediary outputs in the 'images' and 'train' folders, where 'images' contain the clean and noise images and 'train' contains the chips with sizes matched to the Tensorflow model.

 ## Model Training